rubyslava/bookshelf/reviews/building-data-science-teams.md

 LinkedIn approach was to create a full product team which _includes people working in design, web development, engineering, product marketing, and operations.
 They all understand and work with data, and I consider them all data scientists.
 We intentionally kept the distinction between different roles in the group blurry._
 This is how data science became a part of building and adding a value to the company.
 Automation is a crucial component which allows to do the creative work.
 Another crucial part is to have a culture of prioritization.

-> everyone in the group needs to be able to ask about the priority of incoming requests.
+> ...everyone in the group needs to be able to ask about the priority of incoming requests.
 Everything can’t be urgent.

 This is often missing, and prioritization does not work well.